 As if you needed them….

-It’s a strong contender for the most blindly obvious observation of 2015 - researchers at the London School of Economics have concluded that walking is better for you than going to the gym.
+It’s a strong contender for the most blindly obvious observation: researchers at the London School of Economics have concluded that walking is better for you than going to the gym.
 People who regularly walk for more than 30 minutes at a time are apparently less likely to be porkers than those who engaged in more vigorous, gym-based activities.

 Weight loss, though, is just one incentive to hit the hills (and not the best of them either).
 As we move into the New Year, we’ve collected ten reasons why the best resolution you can make is to cash in your gym membership and spend the loot on walking kit instead.